Starting and Maintaining a Student Organization

 8. To purchase catering services at a discounted rate

-9. To borrow athletic equipment from the Helfaer Recreational Center
+9. To borrow athletic equipment from Wellness + Helfaer Recreation

 10. To request the formation of leagues in which to play inter-organization athletic events and be assigned referees for games